Wall Street drifts, heading for worst week since December

 Stocks have been struggling since rallying at the start of the year on hopes that the economy could avoid a severe recession and that cooling inflation could get the Federal Reserve to take it easier on interest rates.
 Since late last week, worries have risen that a still-strong jobs market could up the pressure on inflation and keep the Fed on track to leave rates at the higher-for-longer level that it’s been talking about.

 Higher rates can drive down inflation but they also raise the risk of a recession and drag down investment prices.
-And central banks around the world are intent on raising rates, even if at a slower pace than before.
+And central banks around the world are intent on tightening the screws further by raising rates, even if at a slower pace than before.

 “For most central banks the risk is that they have tightened too little, not too much,” economists led by Ethan Harris wrote in a BofA Global Research report.